nikolaydubina/neuralink-compression-challenge/README.md

 Algorithm
 - read `int16`, if N > 0, then next N samples are encoded, if N < 0 then next abs(N) samples are not encoded
 - cache `1024` most frequently observed samples so far, update cache on every encoding/decoding
-- use index in that cache to encode value, fixed 6 bits, use top `64` values for encoding, else write unencoded
+- use index of top among `128` values in cache to encode in `int7`
-- when encoding, then N % 4 == 0
+- encoding only continuous blocks of `8` bytes, pack 8x`int7` into 7x`int8`
 - keep original WAV header, overwrite only data segments

+Properties
+- Does not use information within single sample, only sample equality among other samples and their chronology is used
+- Adaptive Dictionary
+- Fixed-Length Coding (TODO: Entropy Coding)
+- Byte-Aligned Coding
+- Turn Off/On Switch
+- No External Libraries
+- (alternative mode with `6bit` encoding)

 Example